mshossain/Simple_NN/README.md

 A correction is available in this 2-minute video: https://youtu.be/m8AazkGgat8

-# L1 REgularization for Feature Selection:
+# A Case Study on Feature Selection Using L1 Regularization
 File: L1_Test.ipynb